CloudNStoyan/arabasta/eslint-config/README.md

 Custom ESLint config to share between my projects.
 Originally extracted from [vite-workshop](https://github.com/HristoKolev/vite-workshop).

+## Requirements

+- This config currently only works with ESLint v8

 ## Installation

 Assuming you already have ESLint installed, run: